ryandeussing/jimhopper/_healing-and-happiness/finding-freedom.md

 Sexual exploitation or abuse includes being manipulated or forced into doing things you would not freely choose to do.
 But whether they manipulated or forced you, the person involved did not respect your rights to freedom and choice.
 They saw your capacity for freedom, your capacity to choose what to do or not to do as an obstacle to getting what they wanted – and they responded with manipulation, threats, or force.
 (See [Sorting It Out for Yourself](/child-abuse/sorting-it-out/).)

 Now let’s consider emotional abuse.
-It includes being psychologically “beaten down,” with threats or other forms of manipulation, including shaming and guilt trips.
+It includes being psychologically 'beaten down,' with threats or other forms of manipulation, including shaming and guilt trips.
 “You’re a loser.
 You’re never gonna amount to anything!”
 “No wonder other kids don’t like you!”
 “What?
 You think you’re special?!”

 Emotional abuse makes children feel terrible and causes them to have horrible internal images of themselves.
 But emotional abuse is more than that: It is an attack on the basic human need for freedom.
 It undermines freedom – even the sense that we deserve to make our own choices.